APILASTRI/DCASE_Task2_UMINHO/README.md

 #### 3. Run features script
 Run the training script `features.py`.
 Use the option `-d` for the development dataset or `-e` for the evaluation dataset.
-Use the option `--target` to select only one machine type (optional)
+Use the option `--target` to select only one machine type (optional).
 ```
 $ python features.py -d --target "ToyCar"
 ```